FabLabSiegen/dotfiles-public-computers/README.md

 ## Set up a computer using these dotfiles

-A public lab computer should have a few software packages preinstalled.
+A public lab (mac) computer should have a few software packages preinstalled.
 This is done by the use of homebrew and the dotmgr.
 Use this guide as User ```fablabstaff```

+The Brewfile is right now made for MacOS.
+But config files can also be useful for linux or BSD machines.
+For example configs for tmux, zsh, vi(m) and so on.
+So feel free to add dotfiles to this computer.
+When your dotfiles are plattform specific use the "tags" from dotmgr to just apply (parts) of the configs depending on the used operating system.

 ### Installation

 #### Install homebrew